 There are a number of safety programs and services available in the community.

 Short North Ambassadors are a trained team provided by the Short North Alliance to support community members.
 Ambassadors are trained in de-escalation and are available to address any matter that does not involve an immediate threat to human life safety.
 They are regularly available to provide safety escorts to patrons and employees of the District to destinations within several blocks of High Street as requested on demand.
 Hours of operation are 7:00am to 9:00pm Sundays through Wednesdays, and 7:00am to 11:00pm Thursdays through Saturdays.
 For help from the Short North Ambassadors or to request a Safety Escort, call or text (614) 636.5100.
 Response times may vary based on demand.

 SHORT NORTH CRIME INTERDICTION PROGRAM

-In partnership with the Columbus Police Department, the Short North Alliance, through the support of several business and property owners, led the Short North Crime Interdiction Pilot program.
-The program provided a dedicated unit of police officers to engage in patrols of our community streets to help prevent violent crime and participate in enforcement of safety issues, such as reckless vehicle operations and other violations of City code.
-A report outlining the impact of the pilot program is available here.
+In partnership with the Columbus Police Department, the Short North Alliance, through the support of business, property owners and the City of Columbus, leads the Short North Crime Interdiction Program.
+The program provides a dedicated unit of police officers to engage in patrols of our community streets to help prevent violent crime and participate in enforcement of safety issues.
+A report outlining the impact of the pilot program in 2021 is available here and in 2022 is available here.

 CALLING 911 EMERGENCY SERVICES